grannycart/by-sound-alone_source/full-draft-manuscript/3_Chapter.md

 "You don't fuckin' say."
 Said Percy into her drink.

 He pretended not to hear her.
 "Thing about pimpin' in a place like this is sometimes you gotta take risks on the folks ya bring over from the mainland to work.
-Beggers can't be choosers, ya might say.
+Beggars can't be choosers, ya might say.
 So once in a while I end up with whores I can't pimp out.
 Or at least not at a price that makes them worth the food they eat."

 "Always difficult to balance those books, I hear ya."
 Said Percy.